simpla-fusion/SimPla/docs/DesignDocument.md

  scales and are described by different physical models.
 To achieve the device scale simulation, these physical models should be integrated into one simulation system.
 A reasonable solution is to reuse and couple existing software, i.e. integrated modeling projects IMI, IMFIT and TRANSP.
-However, different codes have different data structures and different interfaces, which make it a big challenge to efficiently integrate them together.
-Therefore, we consider another more aggressive solution, implementing and coupling different physical models and numerical algorithms on a unified framework with sharable data structures and software architecture.
+However, different codes have different m_data structures and different interfaces, which make it a big challenge to efficiently integrate them together.
+Therefore, we consider another more aggressive solution, implementing and coupling different physical models and numerical algorithms on a unified framework with sharable m_data structures and software architecture.
 This is maybe more challenging, but can solve the problem by the roots.
  There are several important advantages to implement a unified software framework for the tokamak simulation system.